Bubble and squeak is a quintessentially British leftovers recipe, featuring potatoes & greens, it is perfect for breakfast, lunch or dinner!

 - Place the potatoes in a bowl and gently crush them with the back of a fork.

-- Add in the mustard and then season with salt and pepper to taste.
+- Add in the mustard, Hendersons relish and then season with salt and pepper.

-- Form into 4 potato cakes in a 9cm or 3½" cookie cutter, you can free-form them too!
+- Form into 2 potato cakes in a 9cm or 3½" cookie cutter, you can free-form them too!

-- Heat the oil over a medium-high heat in a frying pan at least 24cm (10") in diameter and fry the potato cakes for 3-4 minutes each side.
+- Heat the oil over a medium-high heat in a frying pan at least 24cm (10") in diameter and fry the potato cakes for 3-4 minutes on each side.